 Provides a way for tips to grow towards segments and once close enough to fuse into the segment.

 Tips will not anastamose with segments that have grown from the same intial fragment.
-Anastamosis radius effects the radisu at which the tip will start growing towards a valid segment.
+Anastamosis radius effects the radius at which the tip will start growing towards a valid segment.
 Tips will stop growing when: they are within the fuse radius of a tip (can be part of a grown segment), and the cos(angle) between the tips is less than fuse_angle.

 e.g.